sanx/sanx-blog-source/_posts/2014-07-23-receiving-and-relaying-email-for-my-domains-to-free-webmail-accounts.md

 Steps
 ----

+1.  create a new MX record with the following information (how you enter this into your DNS provider's interface should be easy to figure out):

+        host name: yourdomain.com
+        type: MX
+        ttl: default
+        priority: 10 (Normal)
+        data: yourdomain.com

 1.  `sudo apt-get install postfix`
 1. Choose "Internet site" option on menu prompt and enter settings that make sense.
 We'll do the rest of the configuration manually.